 I love this album ever since I heard it in college.
 At the time, it was seen as some kind of early Autechre rip-off, which has always been unfair.
 This is a work of beauty: simple yet intricate, fragile yet resilient, haunting yet inviting, humble yet grand.
 And time is much kinder to it now then it was first released.

 This is the first time this album has been issued on vinyl.
-It is evident that great care was taken to make this works in that medium.
-Pay attention to the segues.
+It is evident great care was taken to make sure this works in that medium.
+Pay close attention to the segues.

 Favorite track: r/elet (2021 Remaster).